Speed: The GCS ENCS Cluster

 For CUDA to compile properly for the GPU partition, edit your Makefile replacing usrlocalcuda with one of the above.

-These represent more comprehensive research-like examples of jobs for computer vision and other tasks with a lot longer runtime (a subject to the number of epochs and other parameters) derive from the actual research works of students and their theses.
-These jobs require the use of CUDA and GPUs.
+These examples represent more comprehensive research-like jobs for computer vision and other tasks with longer runtime (subject to the number of epochs and other parameters).
+They derive from the actual research works of students and their theses and require the use of CUDA and GPUs.
 These examples are available as “native” jobs on Speed and as Singularity containers.

-OpenISS and REID The example openiss-reid-speed.sh illustrates a job for a computer-vision based person re-identification (e.g., motion capture-based tracking for stage performance) part of the OpenISS project by Haotao Lai [10] using TensorFlow and Keras.
-The fork of the original repo [12] adjusted to to run on Speed is here:
+2.15.4.1 OpenISS and REID A computer-vision-based person re-identification (e.g., motion capture-based tracking for stage performance) part of the OpenISS project by Haotao Lai [12] using TensorFlow and Keras.
+The script is available here: openiss-reid-speed.sh.
+The fork of the original repo [14] adjusted to run on Speed is available here: openiss-reid-tfk.
+Detailed instructions on how to run it on Speed are in the README: https://github.com/NAG-DevOps/speed-hpc/tree/master/src#openiss-reid-tfk

-OpenISS and YOLOv3 The related code using YOLOv3 framework is in the the fork of the original repo [11] adjusted to to run on Speed is here:
+2.15.4.2 OpenISS and YOLOv3 The related code using YOLOv3 framework is in the the fork of the original repo [13] adjusted to to run on Speed is available here: openiss-yolov3.

-The detailed description on how to run these on Speed is in the README at:
+Detailed instructions on how to run these on Speed are in the README: https://github.com/NAG-DevOps/speed-hpc/tree/master/src#openiss-yolov3

 2.16 Singularity Containers

-If the /encs software tree does not have a required software instantaneously available, another option is to run Singularity containers.
-We run EL7 flavor of Linux, and if some projects require Ubuntu or other distributions, there is a possibility to run that software as a container, including the ones translated from Docker.
+Singularity is a container platform designed to execute applications in a portable, reproducible, and secure manner.
+Unlike Docker, Singularity does not require root privileges, making it more suitable for HPC environments.
+If the /encs software tree does not have the required software available, another option is to run Singularity containers.
+We run EL7 and EL9 flavors of Linux, and if some projects require Ubuntu or other distributions, it is possible to run that software as a container, including those converted from Docker.
+The currently recommended version of Singularity is singularity/3.10.4/default.

-The example lambdal-singularity.sh showcases an immediate use of a container built for the Ubuntu-based LambdaLabs software stack, originally built as a Docker image then pulled in as a Singularity container that is immediately available for use as that job example illustrates.
-The source material used for the docker image was our fork of their official repo: https://github.com/NAG-DevOps/lambda-stack-dockerfiles
+The example lambdal-singularity.sh showcases an immediate use of a container built for the Ubuntu-based LambdaLabs software stack, originally built as a Docker image then pulled in as a Singularity container.
+The source material used for the docker image was our fork of their official repository: https://github.com/NAG-DevOps/lambda-stack-dockerfiles.

-NOTE: It is important if you make your own containers or pull from DockerHub, use your /speed-scratch/$USER directory as these images may easily consume gigs of space in your home directory and you’d run out of quota there very fast.
+Note: If you make your own containers or pull from DockerHub, use your /speed-scratch/$USER directory, as these images may easily consume gigabytes of space in your home directory, quickly exhausting your quota.

 /speed-scratch/nag-public: